The quadric flat torus theorem: Isometric Flats

 \begin{thm} \thmlabel{localtoflat} Let $X$ be a quadric complex.
 For a map $F:\flat\to X$, the following are equivalent: \begin{enumerate} \item $F$ is a flat. \item $F$ is locally isometric. \item $F$ is locally minimal. \end{enumerate} \end{thm}

 \begin{proof} $(3)\implies (2)$: Let $D=N(v)$ be the combinatorial neighborhood of some vertex $v$ of $\flat$.
+Since $D$ is contained in the combinatorial neighborhood of any edge containing $v$, the restriction of $F$ to $D$ is a minimal diagram.
 We begin by showing that $F$ is injective on $D^0$.
 Since all cycles in $X$ are of even length, no two vertices of $D$ at distance one or three can map to the same point of $X$.
-If vertices at distance two or four map to the same point, then either $\partial D\to X$ factors through a $6$-cycle wedge an edge, or $\partial D\to X$ factors through a wedge of two $4$-cycles.
+Since squares in quadric complexes are embedded \cite[Proposition~1.19]{Hoda:2017}, the central vertex $v$ is not mapped to the same vertex as any corner vertex of $D$.
+If vertices of $\partial D$ at distance two or four map to the same point, then either $\partial D\to X$ factors through a $6$-cycle wedge an edge, or $\partial D\to X$ factors through a wedge of two $4$-cycles.
 See Figure~\ref{fig:factor1} and Figure~\ref{fig:factor2}.
 In either case, there is a filling of $\partial D$ with at most two squares by \Lemref{filling}, contradicting minimality.
 Thus $F$ is injective on $D^0$.

 We now show that $F$ is an isometric embedding.
 Since all cycles in $X$ are of even length, we have only to rule out two cases: vertices at distance three in $D$ map to vertices at distance one in $X$, or vertices at distance four map to vertices at distance two.